AdarshKrishnan007/AdarshKrishnan007/README.md

 > Passionate developer from Palakkad, Kerala, with a focus on building real-world React apps, human-centered UIs, and smart web systems.

-- 🎓 MSc Computer Science | Final Year | PG Student
+- 🎓 MSc Computer Science
 - 🏛️ UG from Trivandrum | PG from Palakkad
 - 🌱 Currently upskilling in React, Logic Building, and AI Integration
 - 🧠 Always learning, building, and experimenting with ideas that matter